DLR-RM/BlenderProc/README.md

 ## What to do next?

-As you now ran your first BlenderProc script, your ready for the basics:
+As you now ran your first BlenderProc script, your ready to learn the basics:

 ### Tutorials